In this chapter:

-- Bernal LJ, Panagiotopoulos N, Byers C, et al. Transmission dynamics of COVID-19 in household and community settings in the United Kingdom. medRxiv (preprint published online 22 August), 2020.
+- Lopez Bernal J, Panagiotopoulos N, Byers C, et al. Transmission dynamics of COVID-19 in household and community settings in the United Kingdom. medRxiv (preprint published online 22 August), 2020 (preprint).

 - Reddy RK, Charles WN, Sklavounos A, et al. The effect of smoking on COVID-19 severity: A systematic review and meta-analysis.
 Journal of Medical Virology, 2021.
 93(2): p.
 1045-1056.